sharetribe/flex-docs/src/docs/references/transaction-process-time-expressions/index.md

 time is in the past the operation will execute immediately.
 By wrapping the time expression with `:fn/ignore-if-past` you can instead ignore operations when the scheduled time is in the past.

+Note that your transaction process can have several automatic transitions _scheduled_ for a state, but only one automatic transition _executed_ for a state.
+You may have e.g. one automatic transition scheduled to execute 1 day after first entering the state, and another scheduled to execute 7 days before a booking starts.
+The transaction that gets executed is the one whose time point is matched first.

 To learn more how to use time expression in the transaction process, see the